 Lee Nursing Building

 |Thomason Auditorium & Lobby||$500|

 McNair Science Building

-Pool Reservations – Indoor and outdoor pool reservations must include a two-hour minimum rental and are subject to the availability of lifeguards and locker rooms.
-The Outdoor Pool may be reserved by officially recognized student organizations one night per week (usually Monday) for a two-hour period at $75 per hour.
-Additional lifeguard is $20 per hour and may be required depending upon the size and age of participants.
+Pool Reservations – The Outdoor Pool may be reserved by officially recognized student organizations one night per week (usually Monday) for a 2-hr. period at $75 per hour.
+Additional lifeguards are $20 per hour each and may be required depending upon the size and age of participants.

 Charges may be incurred for facilities usage as well as separate day(s) needed for set-up and clean-up.
 Additional charges may also be incurred including set-up costs, extending beyond approved reserve times, fees for personnel for lighting, sound, security (Campus Police), custodial services, etc., or other additional costs not noted.

 Individuals or groups may be charged for damages to University furnishings, equipment, facilities, or landscaping as well as missing University property (extension cords for example), or cleaning costs due to trash or materials left behind.
 If the event is catered by the University’s Dining Services provider, Dining Services is responsible for disposing of all garbage/trash.

 If a facilities charge and/or charges for additional services are assessed, payment in full is due within two (2) weeks of invoice date.
 A late charge will be applied for delinquent payments.